wangzehui20/semantic-segmentation/README.md

-# Semantic Segmentation Semi-supervised Learning
+# Semantic Segmentation
-we generate pseudo label from unlabeled data to train
+support semantic segmantaion, and also semi-supervised learning